 Online Graduate Certificate Programs in Health Law, Policy & Compliance

-In 2017 the US Government Accountability Office estimated that over $52 billion was lost to fraudulent Medicare claims.
+The National Health Care Anti-Fraud Association believes that over $300 billion may be lost every year to fraudulent Medicare and Medicaid claims.
 Subsequently, this and other claims of fraud and mismanagement have increased the number of laws, policies, and regulations in healthcare.
 Staying abreast of these laws takes educated and trained professionals who have a firm understanding of health law, policy, and compliance.

 This legal knowledge can make graduates valuable members of any healthcare team.
 Many programs even prepare students to sit for a Compliance Certification Board (CCB) certification exam.
 Passing a CCB certification exam demonstrates competency in this field and can help with employment or advancement opportunities.

-The most common admission requirement for these programs is to have earned a bachelor’s degree.
+The most common admission requirement for these programs is a bachelor’s degree.
 Some certificate programs have more stringent admission requirements, including letters of recommendation and a statement of purpose.
 Often, international students are required to provide proof of English proficiency through an IELTS or TOEFL exam.

 With the increased popularity of online learning, many of these certificate programs are offered online.
 This allows students to complete their studies without having to relocate.
-Many programs are offered asynchronously, allowing students to complete their studies at their own pace without sacrificing family life or their current career path.
+Many programs are offered asynchronously, allowing students to complete their studies independently without sacrificing family life or their current career path.

 Online certificate programs in health law, policy, and compliance are taught at law and graduate schools across the US.
 Continue reading to learn about some of the top programs in the country.